 The best criminal defense attorneys have experience on both sides of the courtroom.
-Jacqueline Cistaro has nearly 20 years of experience serving as both a prosecutor and criminal defense attorney.
+Jacqueline Cistaro has over 20 years of experience serving as both a prosecutor and criminal defense attorney.
 As a result, she can offer the best possible defense for any New York or federal drug trafficking charge.
 She has defended clients locally, nationally, and internationally, including Europe, South and Central America, Mexico, the Caribbean, and Africa.

 An arrest for drug possession, sales or trafficking is a very serious offense.
 Under state and federal laws, many drug convictions carry mandatory minimum prison sentences.
 You need to know these statutory mandatory minimums to make an informed decision about whether to plead guilty or go to trial.

 If you or a loved one have been charged with a drug crime, you should know that you have options.
 I have helped many clients in similar situations and will aggressively defend your case.